High temperature, smooth, medium plastic, grey-white firing, refined body for reduction and oxidation porcelainous

 The decline of the ceramic industry in North America has impacted the price, availability and quality-for-ceramics of raw materials from which porcelains are made (especially ball clays and kaolins, which have seen increases in soluble salts, foreign particles and iron specks).
 In addition, we do not have filter-pressing, pre-mixing and stainless-steel pugging equipment (these would drastically increase prices).
 While you cannot make Wedgewood-quality ware it will be far whiter and cleaner than our stonewares.
 Notwithstanding that, be aware that transparent glazes carry a chance of isolated specks using our standard porcelains, it is better to use white and colored glazes on these.
 If you absolutely need a clean, white, translucent porcelain consider using our premium products, Polar Ice and P700 (they cost more but you get much more).
 We are also developing engobes for low, middle and high temperature ranges, using these you can apply a porcelain-like surface of almost any color at leather hard stage and completely hide the underlying stoneware.
 These engobes are so opaque that a white one can completely mask a black body underneath using only one coat.
 So, if you can master their use (there is lots of documentation here) many new design opportunities will offer themselves.

-P580 mugs fired at cone 10R.
-Pure Alberta Slip as a glaze outside.
-G1947U clear glaze inside.
-Glaze employs Grolleg Kaolin (left two mugs) and EPK (right mug).
-By Tony Hansen.
+Porcelain mugs fired at cone 10R.
+Pure Alberta Slip as-a-glaze outside.
+G1947U clear glaze inside (it employs Grolleg Kaolin for the left two mugs) and EPK for the other.

 Safety Data SheetClick here for web view.